atunison3/capstone/docs/README.md

 - [Acknowledgements](about/acknowledgements.md) — mentors and program
 - [AI statement](about/ai-statement.md) — how AI was used on this project
 - [License (MIT)](about/license.md) — terms of use

+## AI Statement

+AI was used in the development of this project.
+Please see the full [AI statement](about/ai-statement.md).

+## License

+This project is licensed under the **MIT License**.
+See [License](about/license.md) file.

+Third-party datasets used by the analysis keep their own terms and are not re-licensed as MIT by this project.